-Static Sign means a sign with a message that cannot or is not intended to be changed frequently or remotely like an EMD sign.
+Static Sign means a sign with a message that cannot or is not intended to be changed frequently or remotely like and EMD sign.

 Temporary sign means a sign corresponding to a permitted temporary use or event and displayed for a limited period of time.
+Temporary sign types include banner, yard, and sandwich board.